Gao Ba-gua; The Book of The Twenty Four

 On the technical side, the twenty four tactics or movements (and they are both) establish a sound muscular-skeletal foundation for efficient and easily learned fighting techniques through development of the “Horse Riding Stance” or more properly “Horse Riding Step”.
 This stance is obviously derived from- and seen often in- different styles of Shaolin.
 For the beginner it is probably a good idea to chalk a square on the floor, the length of their stride and practice pivoting in horse stances on the square.
 It can also be done stepping on bricks placed in a square.
 This teaches a great deal of fighting efficiency with and without weapons, because it teaches the essential skill of being able to step into any direction with minimum effort and maximum precision with the option of being able to squat or “duck under” a strike..
 To put it bluntly, Gao Ba-gua required, in the school of Chang Chuen-feng, a sound foundation in basic Northern Shaolin stance and movements.
 This may be Chang’s influence rather than Gao’s since it was Chang’s school that taught Northern Shaolin before going to Hsing-I. Whatever the cause, the essential intention behind the twenty four movements/tactics is to give a good tactical grounding -which for all practical purposes is derived from basic Northern Shaolin.

 Mastering the twenty- four “Celestial Stems” means, not just form practice but practice with a partner in drills for correct distance and timing.
 Work with a heavy bag is advisable too, for adding strength and power in the techniques.
 I would advise going through the “24” also with a stick, mock knife and sword.
 This will give you an overall understanding which will be an excellent background for further study in ANY martial art.
 Some teachers use these postures to flex and extend the back for physical conditioning.
 My teacher Hung occasionally did this but emphasized it was NOT essential.
 My own belief is that there are healthier and sturdier ways to do this doing ground work.
 The reason I say this is simple; it is a bad idea to practice leaning back in any posture.
 In Ba-gua we have specific tactics to catch people who do this and crack their spine.
 Rose Li, one of my other Ba-gua teachers once said to me, “Some teachers have you lean back –very pretty—but not good for fighting-very dangerous”.
 And it is true.
 Develop your spine by practicing bridging techniques from wrestling but do not condition the habit of leaning backward or forward when it comes to tactics.
 Especially during the training of the 24.
 Incidentally on the whole technique of “leaning” whether forward, sideways or backwards—sometimes you HAVE to do it to dodge something or get around something or someone.
 The point of the training is to AVOID HAVING TO LEAN.
 Your footwork should do the job.
 If you are leaning all the time your feet are in the wrong place.
 There is one time you DO lean in Gao Ba-gua.
 That is during the initial training of pushing someone.
 This is true both in the 24 and the 64.
-Many students do not bend their knees enough so if you have them lean in their practice, they will bend their knees more and their legs will get stronger.
+Many students do not bend their knees enough so if you have them lean in their practice causing them to bend their knees more and so their legs will get stronger.
 But this is preliminary and a part of pedagogy.
-I was taught to lean in my first year of training.
+I was taught to lean in my first year of training, with the torso forming a continuous line with the rear leg.
+This is also excellent training to learn to align and load the weight bearing hip.
+It is also really good when warming up.
 Once the students strengthen their legs and “get down” their heads need to be brought up-and their tailbone needs to go down to free-up their ability to use the follow step and the front kick which is nearly always present in Linear or “Post-Heaven Ba-gua”.
 Also remember the bodyguard side of Ba-gua—that is its history.
 As long as your torso is vertical and your head is up if you are bumped from any side you can skip, hop or step and stay on your feet.
 In a crowd this is a real plus.
 It is best not to give your head to a knee or face lock voluntarily!

 After this training in both form and technique, when you are grounded in rapid “Horse Stepping” to four directions with the Horse-step, and you have good clear angles on attack and defense – then you go to the next stage of training.
 This training consists of sixty – four strings or linkages of movements.
 These sixty four strings are nick-named “Post-Heaven” by the Chinese.
 A clear translation would be “After Creation”.
 The implications are very Platonic.
 There is, implicit in this theory, the assumption there is a Heaven, and in it, all is ideal.
 When Heavenly things come down to Earth, they get tainted or become more crude, more earthy.
 So the sixty- four strings of movements are the “Earthy Ba-gua” skills- the tactical or “fighting” skills.
 They are not particularly subtle but they get results!
 They are however, more subtle than the previous “Tien Gen” or “Twenty Four”, which are, after all, Commando/Military Exercises.
 The movements of the “After Creation Ba-gua” which we can call for convenience “The Sixty- Four” mainly consist of techniques from Hsing-I and Tai Chi, two other well known “styles” of Chinese Martial Art forms.
 It is good to remember Tai Chi too, was taught -in the old days- as movement strings done over and over on one side, then the other, then alternating sides at varying speeds.